memfault/interrupt/_drafts/best-of-binutils.md

 $ arm-none-eabi-objcopy firmware.elf firmware.bin -O binary
 ```

-> NOTE: For an example of leveraging objcopy to build a bootloader for an embedded device,
+> NOTE: For an example of using objcopy to build a bootloader for an embedded device,
 > check out [this post]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}#putting-it-all-together).

 #### Converting Binaries into an Object (.o) File